 Donaukanal

-For more casual contemporary art, walk down to the Donaukanal, a small arm of the Danube that passes alongside the very centre of Vienna.
-Street art lines long stretches of the riverbanks.
+For more casual contemporary creativity, walk down to the Donaukanal, a small arm of the Danube that passes along the edge of Vienna’s old town and centre.
+Its street art lines long stretches of the riverbanks.

 Contemporary art events